lazharh/migrate-siteconfig-to-clusterinstance/README.md

 2- extraManifests section in siteConfig and crTemplates are ignored in the conversion and you will receive a warning about that.
 In my opinion you do not need those because the clusters are already created and Manifests are applied. but for both extraManifest and crTemplates: you can create a different ai-cluster-template-v2 from -v1 (this to be done beforehand). extraManifes t requires also creating the configMap with all the manifest files referred to in that configMap (see article in 0-)

 3 - Prepare the kustomization yaml file (name is kustomization.yaml-for-clusterInstance): the SiteConfig yaml file used to go to generators Section, but now clusterInstance yamls go to resources section.
-Also a yaml file to define the namespace of the cluster name is required (kind: namespace etc.) and must be added to resources.
+Also a yaml file to define the namespace of the cluster name is required (kind: namespace etc.) for each cluster, and must be added to resources.
 If you are creating ConfigMaps and modifying template
 Please read the articles and see how that is done.

 4- Run the Playbook: This will migrate an Red Hat ACM (Advanced Cluster Management for Kubernetes) hub cluster version 2.12 and above for uste SiteConfig CR (SiteConfig files) to ClusterInstance CR/files.
 The ACM cluster must have spoke (managed) clusters installed originally based on siteConfig CR.